Learn the skills you need to pursue a career as a leader in your organization and the broader field of nursing.

-Upon graduating from our Master of Science - Nursing Leadership program, you will have the skills necessary to provide care directly to patients, while also creating real, transformational change within your organization.
-Graduates specialize in one of five tracks: Clinical Research, Health Administration, Health Informatics, Health Policy, and Clinical Nurse Leadership (CNL).
+Upon graduating from our Master of Science in Nursing Leadership program, you will have the skills necessary to provide care directly to patients, while also creating real, transformational change within your organization.
+Graduates specialize in one of four tracks: health administration, health informatics, health policy, and clinical nurse leader (CNL).

 There are many reasons that you might decide to earn your Master of Science in Nursing Leadership.